 - Get your friends and family involved with being more climate friendly.

-- Set up a group to suggest ways to make your school, college or workplace more environmentally friendly.
+- Set up a group to suggest ways to make your school, college or workplace more eco-friendly.

 - Volunteer – check the opportunities available locally with Barnsley CVS.

-If you’re involved in a community group and want to set up an environmental project, check South Yorkshire Funding Advice Bureau for help with funding.
+If you’re involved in a community group and want to set up an environmental project, check South Yorkshire Funding Advice Bureau.
+They may be able to help with funding.

 Reduce your energy use